- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Tropes associated with exXElL:

 - Arrogant Kung-Fu Guy: He's a beast even when he's not cheating.
+And he knows it full well.

 - Everyone Has Standards: He regrets his attempt at forcing Catherine to play tank.
+So much that he started using a shield and picking Life Link as his Unique Skill.

 - Glory Seeker: His goal is to be the best and to get everyone to know it.
+He is a lot more mature than Jesus-kun about it.

 - The Leader: To the S-Kill Club clear.
 He's trying to take over the challenge.